kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

     release.
 Either way the generated `install.sh` pins to the same exact wheel, so the customer's pip never has to make a resolution decision in the field.

+!!! tip "Shipping your current checkout instead of a PyPI release"
+    When you want to bundle the exact state of your local Git checkout — for example an unreleased branch or a hotfix that is not on PyPI yet — use `--syncer-from-git` instead of `--include-syncer`:

+    ```bash
+    ./tools/build_offline_bundle.sh --syncer-from-git \
+        --python-version 3.11 --platform manylinux2014_x86_64
+    ```

+    The script builds a `cmdbsyncer` wheel from the checkout, drops it in `packages/`, and pins `install.sh` to that exact version.
+The two sources are mutually exclusive — pass either `--include-syncer` (PyPI) or `--syncer-from-git` (local), not both.
+The bundle's `README.txt` records which source was used.

 ## Transfer the Bundle